astrohart/xyLOGIX.Core.Extensions.VS2019/xyLOGIX.Core.Extensions/README.md

 ##### Summary

-Causes all of the child controls within a control that support validation to validate their data.
+Causes all the child controls within a control that support validation to validate their data.

 ##### Returns

-`true` if all of the children validated successfully; otherwise, `false`.
+`true` if all the children validated successfully; otherwise, `false`.
 If called from the [](#E-System-Windows-Forms-Control-Validating 'System.Windows.Forms.Control.Validating') or [](#E-System-Windows-Forms-Control-Validated 'System.Windows.Forms.Control.Validated') event handlers, this